qerun/qerun/docs/public/tokenomics.md

 ---

-## 4. Borrowing & ETH Reserve Mechanism
+## 4. Borrowing & ETH Reserve Mechanism (Future)
-- QER holders can borrow up to **50% of their QER’s USD value** or as decided by DAO.
-- When borrowing:
-  - **50% of borrowed value** → available to user as stablecoins.
-  - **50% of borrowed value** → automatically used by protocol to buy ETH and add to reserves or as decided by DAO.
-- This design:
-  - Reduces active QER supply (as collateral is locked).
-  - Accumulates ETH reserves to strengthen the protocol.
-  - Provides users with liquidity while reinforcing ecosystem growth.
-  - Null-address protection ensures tokens cannot be lost or burned unintentionally during these operations.
+- Borrowing against QER is a future feature subject to governance design and audits.
+- Any borrowing model will be implemented in separate modules/contracts (not in the QER token), governed via `StateManager`-wired policies.
+- The DAO will set LTV, reserve routing, and liquidation parameters through governance modules and timelock.

 ---